seethespark/i-flicks/README.md

 gmailUsername	| undefined	| If using GMail then this is the username used to logon to GMail.
 Note that GMail is only suitable for small volumes of mail and Google may block the account.
-It is not the recommended option but it is an easy one to get started. gmailPassword	| undefined	| If using GMail then this is the password used to logon to GMail. mailFrom	| me@example.com	| From address used when sending emails.
+It is not the recommended option but it is an easy one to get started. gmailPassword	| undefined	| If using GMail then this is the password used to logon to GMail. mailFrom	| me@example.com	| From address used when sending emails. googleAnalyticsId	| undefined	| Your Google Analytics ID.
+It looks something like UA-12345678-1. sessionSecret	| undefined	| A random phrase to encypt the session information.

 More
 --------